-The Symphony of Stones is located in the Garni Gorge, about 40 km from Yerevan — the drive takes around 40–50 minutes.
+The Symphony of Stones is located about 40 km from Yerevan — the drive takes around 40–50 minutes.
 Nearby, you can also visit the Garni Pagan Temple and the UNESCO-listed Geghard Monastery.

 Millions of years ago, due to volcanic activity, lava erupted and flowed out.
 As it started to cool down very slowly, it contracted and cracked in a very regular way.